IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ## Configuring a notification channel
 {: #adding-channel}

-After you create a Slack Webhook or a Callback URL endpoint, you can add it to {{site.data.keyword.cloudcerts_short}} to start receiving notifications about expiring certificates, reimported certificates, issued certificates, renwed certificates, and challenges for domain validation.
+After you create a Slack Webhook or a Callback URL endpoint, you can add it to {{site.data.keyword.cloudcerts_short}} to start receiving notifications about expiring certificates, reimported certificates, issued certificates, renewed certificates, and challenges for domain validation.
 {: shortdesc}

-{{site.data.keyword.cloudcerts_short}} will encrypt the endpoints that you configure to store them securely.
+{{site.data.keyword.cloudcerts_short}} encrypts the endpoints that you configure to store them securely.
 {: important}

 To add a notification channel, complete the following steps: